λ fbounded :: Blog

 record Err<T>(String error) implements Result<T> {}

 Composability.
 Small algebras compose into larger ones.
 Expr uses int as its output.
-You could swap eval for a prettyPrint that returns String, or a typeCheck that returns a Type — a different algebra altogether — without changing Expr at all.
+You could swap eval for a prettyPrint that returns String, or a typeCheck that returns a Type, each a completely different algebra, without changing Expr at all.

 The Connection to Functional Programming